Angelmmiguel/material_icons/README.md

 	.material-icons, .mi

-Some helpers are provided too:
+Some CSS classes are provided too:

 	/* Size */
 	.md-18